flopezag/tutorials.secured-OrionLD/README.md

   users from their organization, members merely gain the roles and permissions of an organization.
 This allows each organization to be responsible for their members and removes the need for a super-admin to administer all rights.
 - **Role**, a role is a descriptive bucket for a set of permissions.
 A role can be assigned to either a single user or an organization.
-A signed-in user gains all the permissions from all of their own roles plus all of the roles associated to their organization.
+A signed-in user gains all the permissions from their own roles plus the roles associated to their organization.
 - **Permission**, an ability to do something on a resource within the system.

 Additionally, two further non-human application objects can be secured within a FIWARE application: